 For successful use of aACE mobile apps, it's vital to envision how your personnel will interact with the app and where they will use it.
-Work situations can be very different, so each setup requires planning for the optimal solution.
-In other words, even when the app itself is very usable, if the devices or location are not considered, your personnel may struggle to use the app successfully.
-Also, please note that warehouse management is a complex field, so while we are happy to assist, we cannot provide detailed recommendations.
+Work situations can be very different, so your setup will require planning for the optimal solution.
+In other words, even though the app itself is very usable, if the devices or locations are not considered, your personnel may struggle to use the app successfully.

-For example, when deploying the barcode scanner mobile app, the environment where the scanning will be done affects your choice of device to use:
+For example, when deploying a barcode scanner, the environment where items will be scanned should guide your choice of scanning device:

-- Low-volume, office environments — In these situations, an iPad / iPhone native camera might be effective with the mobile app.
-This benefit partly arises from the iPhone being small enough for use with one hand.
+- Low-volume, office environments — An iPhone native camera might be effective for small tasks because the device is small enough for use with one hand.
 An iPad camera might also work.

-- High-volume, industrial environments — These situations often benefit from a durable, Bluetooth scanner, paired with an iPad.
-This setup allows you to hold the iPad with one hand and scan with the other.
-The scanner often runs faster than iPad processing and can be less cumbersome to aim, which brings additional efficiency to your work.
+- High-volume, industrial environments — These situations usually benefit from a durable, Bluetooth scanner, paired with an iPad.
+This would allow you to hold the iPad with one hand and scan with the other.
+In addition, the scanner often runs faster than iPad image processing and can be easier to aim, increasing efficiency.

-- Barcodes on the shelf or on product packaging — If the codes that need to be scanned are on the actual products, a scanner that simplifies targeting the barcode can make the work much easier.
+- Barcodes on the shelf or on product packaging — If the codes that need to be scanned are on the actual products, a scanner that simplifies targeting the barcode can make the task easier.

-- Mobile or stationary environments — If your personnel will be walking around the facility, then a small, lightweight device may be most effective.
-In contrast, a stationary scanner can ensure that the device is always on-hand when different people need to access it.
+- Mobile or stationary environments — If your personnel will be walking around the facility, then a lightweight device may be more effective.
+In contrast, a stationary scanner can ensure that the device is always present when different team members need it.